seemaPatl/Hacktoberfest-2023/README.md

 - The project must work when opening Contributors.html
 - Don't forget gift your star to this repo
+- Make your contribution in the right folder
 - You are allowed to make pull requests that break the rules.
 We just merge it ;)
 - Do NOT add any build steps e.g npm install (we want to keep this a simple static site)
 - Do NOT remove other content.